-These specific input features require attention.
-This often occurs when features are positioned outside the current Output XY Domain environment.
+- An input feature being processed is positioned outside of the current Output XY Domain environment.
 The Output XY Domain environment sets the allowable coordinate range for x,y coordinates.
 If a feature falls outside this range, it cannot be added to the output.
-In addition, with some tools, such as Append, that have a target dataset, if the features of the input fall outside the Output XY Domain of the target, they also will not be added.
+In addition, for tools that have a target dataset, such as Append, if the features of the input fall outside the Output XY Domain of the target, they also will not be added.
 Similarly, the Output M Domain and Output Z Domain environments limit the coordinate range for m- and z-coordinates.